alexbergsland/MMM-BirthdayCountdown/README.md

 # Module: BIRTHDAYS, a module to display upcoming birthdays

+This is a fork of [Marco Merens project](https://github.com/marcomerens/anniversarymodule).
+The reason is simply to change the looks of it.

 The 'BIRTHDAYS' module is a costum module for [MagicMirror](https://github.com/MichMich/MagicMirror).
 It displays the name, birthday and remaining days of a list of people sorted by whoever is next.